lopezdsr/sql-query/sqlref/sql_reference.template.md

 <h3>Examples</h3>

-The window function examples below use *values clauses* to define result sets for group by operations.
-For more details about the values clause refer to [valuesClause](#valuesClause).
+The following window function examples use *values clauses* to define result sets for group by operations.
+For more information about the values clause, see [valuesClause](#valuesClause).

 <h4>Ranking Function Example</h4>